-The first, a long running project to replace legacy back-office planning systems, has made slow and steady progress, with a clear focus on effective collaboration across multiple councils but there is little urgency to go live with the product.
+The first, a long running project to replace legacy back-office planning systems, has made slow and steady progress, with a clear focus on effective collaboration across multiple councils but is taking time to become a full end-to-end service.

 The second, a project to create a new brokerage management system within adult social care, has been focussed on a small set of specialist users within a single council, but is under enormous pressure to deliver a working product in a very short period of time.

 As Ali reflected on her learnings and how she could best share them with others, she and Unboxed colleague Kassie Paschke talked to six digital leads and designers within local government, to ask the question:

 'How might we optimise the environment for service design to succeed in local government?'

 The work is still in progress, but here are some emerging themes:

 It is clear from this research that there are some common challenges.
 These include: